Operation Sky Shield: Sky Shield I (1960)

-Operation Sky Shield took place as planned on September 10, 1960 from 1:00 a.m. to 7:00 a.m.
+Operation Sky Shield took place as planned on September 10, 1960, from 1:00 a.m. to 7:00 a.m.
 CDT.
-The operation included 1,129 fighter scrambles which were flown by approximately 360 interceptors against the Strategic Air Command (SAC) strike force of B-47 Stratojets and B-52 Stratofortresses, which simulated an "enemy" (Soviet) force of 310 bombers.
+The operation included 1,129 fighter scrambles which were flown by approximately 360 interceptors against the Strategic Air Command (SAC) strike force of Boeing B-47 Stratojets and Boeing B-52 Stratofortresses, which simulated an "enemy" (Soviet) force of 310 bombers.

 The response after the operation from the FAA and ATA was they would continue to support NORAD.
 William Becker said "The airlines will continue to cooperate to the fullest extent where military requirements dictate the necessity.
-In the event that an exercise of the magnitude of Sky Shield is justified in the future, we strongly urge that a minimum of 90 days’ advance notice be given.
+In the event that an exercise of the magnitude of Sky Shield is justified in the future, we strongly urge that a minimum of 90 days' advance notice be given.
 The exercise should be conducted on Saturday night-Sunday morning of a three-day holiday weekend."
 The American public also responded well, and when given a reasonable amount of time to reschedule their flights were fully understanding and supportive of the military defense operations.
-However, John Diefenbaker who was the Canadian prime minister at the time of the operation objected to Sky Shield, and repeatedly shared his objections until Americans called off the operation on September 15.
+However, John Diefenbaker, who was the Canadian prime minister at the time of the operation, shared his objections to Sky Shield repeatedly until the Americans called off the operation on September 15.

-Contrary to some reports, RAF Vulcan B2s did not participate in Sky Shield 1.
-See Media Coverage below.

 Sky Shield II (1961)

 Planning for Sky Shield II was more organized than the first operation.
-In August 1961, the Aircraft Owners and Pilots Association published an article in its Pilot Magazine saying "Don’t Forget Sky Shield," and "If you’ve planned a flight for Oct.
+In August 1961, the Aircraft Owners and Pilots Association published an article in its Pilot magazine saying "Don't Forget Sky Shield", and "If you've planned a flight for Oct.
 14 or 15, better look at the clock before you take off."
 An estimated 2,900 U.S. and Canadian flights, scheduled to carry around 125,000 passengers, were cancelled.